Roma Capitale

 CULTURE

-• Fountain of the Satyrs;
+• Fountain of Diana and Endymion;

-• Satirelli Fountain (small satyrs);
+• Tritoncini Fountain (small tritons);

-• Rustic fountain of the Walls;
+• Rustic fountain in the Exedra of the Months;

-• Grotticella Fountain;
+• Oval Fountain;

-• Water trough;
+• Water chain;

 • securing of unsafe areas;